Hiking with kids is possible. Read these tips.

 When they do grow older and find their feet, you can't go very far at all.
 Speed is slow.
 Very slow.

-Then when they get older still, you still can’t cover the ground you used to, but the game changes to encouraging them to carry on.
-“I’m tired” “Are we there yet?”
+Then when they get older still, you still can't cover the ground you used to, but the game changes to encourage them to carry on.
+'I'm tired' 'Are we there yet?'

 Then when they are teenagers, the job turns to get them to come out and not hang out with their mates.

-We’ve been there, and currently have kids from relatively young (though he’s just started school this month), through to pre-teen and a teenager.
-I can’t promise any answers here, but here are some of our suggestions and what we’ve found to work.
+We've been there, and currently have kids from relatively young (though he's just started school this month), through to pre-teen and teenager.
+I can't promise any answers, but here are some suggestions and what we've found to work.

-Well, if you used to do outdoor activities and now had kids, this needs no answer.
-But a lot of families are turning to outdoor activities once they have kids as concerned parents get worried about the growing childhood obesity crisis, not helped of course with the cutting of physical education in schools and the selling off of school playing fields for housing.
+If you used to do outdoor activities and now have kids, this needs no answer.
+But many families are turning to outdoor activities once they have kids as concerned parents get worried about the growing childhood obesity crisis, not helping with the cutting of physical education in schools and the selling off of school playing fields for housing.

-Getting your kids outside is good for them: the exercise, the fresh air, and even the daylight is all beneficial.
+Getting your kids outside is good for them: the exercise, the fresh air, and even the daylight are all beneficial.

-Start them young, and they’ll want to continue.
-If you have a baby that has difficulty sleeping, going on a hike may be just the thing (they may sleep through the hike, but then be restless when you’re tired later of course!).
+Start them young, and they'll want to continue.
+If you have a baby with difficulty sleeping, going on a hike may be just the thing (they may sleep through the hike but then be restless when you're tired later, of course!).

 Depending on where you go helps your kids get an appreciation for the environment and history.
 Yes, history.
 The British Isles is an ancient set of islands, and you can't go far without signs of Bronze Age, Iron Age, Roman, Saxon, Viking, Norman, Medieval, or even more recent WW2 items.
 A walk with an ancient ruined castle is great for their imagination.

 Hiking with Babies

-Despite all the gear that you appear to need these days with babies, this is one of the easiest stages to take your kids hiking.
+Despite all the gear you appear to need with babies, this is one of the easiest stages to take your kids hiking.

-If you are a new parent, that statement may come as a bit of a shock.
+If you are a new parent, that statement may come as a shock.